cased27/academicTranscripts/HTMLnotes.md

 # HTML NOTES
-This is a compilation of my notes about the basics of HTML <br>
+This is a compilation of my notes about the basics of HTML.<br>
 * it's the 'skeleton' of the page; no frills
 * comment/comment out code: `<!-- ... -->`
 * documents saved with ' .html ' in code editor